 Some kinds of prescription drugs are excluded.
-This means Medicare doesn't pay for these drugs.
+This means Medicare does not pay for these drugs.

-If you get drugs that are excluded, you must pay for them yourself.
-If you appeal and the requested drug is found not to be excluded under Part D, we'll pay for or cover it.
+If you appeal and the drug asked for is found not to be excluded under Part D, we'll pay for or cover it.
 (For information about appealing a decision, go to Chapter 9.)
+If the drug excluded by our plan is also excluded by Medicaid, you must pay for it yourself.

-Here are general rules about drugs that Medicare drug plans won't cover under Part D:
+Here are 3 general rules about drugs that Medicare drug plans won't cover under Part D:

-- Our plan's Part D drug coverage can't cover a drug that would be covered under Medicare Part A or Part B. - Our plan can't cover a drug purchased outside the United States or its territories. - Our plan can't cover off-label use of a drug when the use is not supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information System.
+- Our plan's Part D drug coverage can't cover a drug that would be covered under Medicare Part A or Part B. - Our plan can't cover a drug purchased outside the United States or its territories. - Our plan can't cover off-label use of a drug when the use isn't supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information System.
 Off-label use is any use of the drug other than those indicated on a drug's label as approved by the FDA.